josephca/sample.async.jaxrs/docs/Using-WDT.md

 Pre-requisite: [Download WAS Liberty](docs/Downloading-WAS-Liberty.md)

 For the purposes of this sample, we will create the Liberty server (step 3 in the wasdev.net instructions) a little differently to create and customize a Runtime Environment that will allow the server to directly use the configuration in the `async-jaxrs-wlp` project.

-###### Create a Runtime Environment in Eclipse

-1. Open the 'Runtime Explorer' view:
-    * *Window -> Show View -> Other*
-    * type `runtime` in the filter box to find the view (it's under the Server heading).
-2. Right-click in the view, and select *New -> Runtime Environment*
-3. Give the Runtime environment a name, e.g. `wlp-2015.6.0.0` if you're using the June 2015 beta.
-4. Either:
-    * Select an existing installation (perhaps what you downloaded earlier, if you followed those instructions), or
-    * select *Install from an archive or a repository* to download a new Liberty archive.
-5. Follow the prompts (and possibly choose additional features to install) until you *Finish* creating the Runtime Environment